NafimAhmed/Paymentsall/README.md

 # payments_all_app

-This is a fintech app.
+ Fintech app.

 ## Getting Started

-Payments all is a fintech app containing some innovative and new functionality
+Payments all is a fintech app containing some innovative and new functionality.
+This is a MFS Type app.
+The app contains :
+1) Money transfer funtion.
+2) Add money function.
+3) Mobule recharge funtion.
+4) shopping payment function.
+5) Utility billpayment funtion. etc.

+For database we have used Firebase realtime database.

 A few resources to get you started if this is your first Flutter project: